Point Lobos: Coal mining

 In 1874, a seam of low grade bituminous coal was found in upper Malpaso Canyon, southeast of Pt Lobos.
 On September 6, 1888, shortly after the patent for Rancho San Jose y Sur Chiquito was approved, almost all of the owners banded together to form the Carmelo Land and Coal Company.
 In exchange for shares in the company, they sold their interest in the land for $1.
 A mine was dug into the mountain near Malpaso Creek, and the coal was transported on ore carts via a tramway to a dog-hole port at Coal Chute Point, opposite the Chinese settlement at Whaler's Cove.
 The deep water allowed the workers to use the chute to deliver the coal directly to coastal steamers.

 In 1890, Emory and Bassett's heirs subdivided Point Lobos into 1,000 parcels.
-They begin selling lots for $25 to $50 for a new town they initially named Point Lobos City, but later renamed Carmelito.
+They began selling lots for $25 to $50 for a new town they initially named Point Lobos City, but later renamed Carmelito.
 The lack of a bridge across the Carmel River and two national economic recessions during the 1890s combined to severely restrict sales.
 The outer portion of the point was reserved as the Point Lobos Park.

 In 1897, Alexander MacMillan Allan, a successful engineer from Pennsylvania, was hired to improve the coal mine operation.
 When he found the coal mine could not produce a profit, he purchased 640 acre of Point Lobos from the Carmelo Land and Coal Company in 1898.
 A Japanese fisherman, Gennosuke Kodani, was already harvesting abalone from the area, a valuable delicacy in Japan.
 Allan partnered with him to build the Point Lobos Canning Company, which they operated until 1928.
 Allan decided to move the remainder of his family from Oakland to Point Lobos.